IHE/RAD.IRA/input/pagecontent/volume-1.md

 When a study dictation is complete, the Worklist Client consumes the report anchor context update event so that it can mark the study as dictated and remove it from the worklist.

-The Worklist Client shall be capable of being launched by another application.
-When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.
+When the Worklist Client starts up, it shall obtain `hub.url` and `hub.topic` to join a reporting session.

 The Worklist Client shall be able to launch other applications and synchronize them to the same report context through the Hub.
 It shall have the following capabilities:
 - Start a new reporting session by generating a unique session ID and subscribing to the Hub on its own